GSA-TTS/usagov-benefits-eligibility/content/benefits/va-medallion.md

   - criteriaKey: deceased_served_in_active_military
     acceptableValues: ["yes"]
   - criteriaKey: deceased_service_status
+    acceptableValues:
+      [
-    acceptableValues: ["an active-duty service member", "discharged under conditions other than dishonorable", "a member of the National Guard or Reserves"]
+        "an active-duty service member",
+        "discharged under conditions other than dishonorable",
+        "a member of the National Guard or Reserves", ]
   - criteriaKey: deceased_grave_headstone
     acceptableValues: [true]
   - criteriaKey: applicant_relationship